ajmasia/amd-controller/README.md

 - `runAsAdmin.enable`, allows you to use the package without having to use sudo for a defined user.
 - `runAsAdmin.user`, name of the user to whom privileges are granted.
 - `powerManagement.enable`, enables the service of the same name and allows for automatic performance management using amd-controller.
 By default, this option will detect when the system has changed the processor operating configuration and will automatically revert it to the slow mode.
+- `powerManagement.awakeMode`, define the tune for processor when run automations
 - `udev.enable`, enables certain UDEV rules to detect changes, for example when an AC adapter is connected to a laptop and resets the processor configuration back to slow mode.

 ```nix